BioJulia/BioStructures.jl/docs/src/documentation.md

 `displacements` is used in a similar way to `rmsd` but returns the vector of distances for each superimposed atom.

+These transformation functions may be useful beyond the context of protein structures.
+For example, `Transformation(c1, c2)` calculates the transformation to map one set of coordinates to another.
+The coordinate sets must be the same size and have the number of dimensions in the first axis and the number of points in the second axis.

 The contacting elements in a molecular structure form a graph, and this can be retrieved using `MetaGraph`.
 This extends `MetaGraph` from [MetaGraphs.jl](https://github.com/JuliaGraphs/MetaGraphs.jl), allowing you to use all the graph analysis tools in [LightGraphs.jl](https://github.com/JuliaGraphs/LightGraphs.jl).
 For example: